Skip to content

 mum lovingly embracing her teenage daughter

-Self-regulation has become recognized for its foundational role in promoting wellbeing across the lifespan, including educational achievement and physical, emotional, social and economic health.
-Self regulation can be defined as the act of managing thoughts and feelings to enable goal-directed actions, and includes a variety of behaviors necessary for success in school, relationships, and the workplace
+Self-regulation is vital for promoting well-being throughout life, influencing educational achievement and affecting physical, emotional, social, and economic health.
+It involves managing thoughts and feelings to enable goal-directed actions, playing a key role in success at school, in relationships, and in the workplace.

 how to co-regulate